 As COVID-19 rapidly spread across the Commonwealth of Massachusetts a year ago now, it quickly grew apparent to Boston’s life science community that there was a dire need for efficient, affordable, accessible and equitable testing.

 In collaboration with GV and the Broad Institute, F-Prime launched Project Beacon, a social benefit organization focused on increasing the capacity, availability, accessibility and affordability of COVID-19 testing in Massachusetts.
 Project Beacon is now a leading testing provider in the Commonwealth.
 Since October 2020, Project Beacon has worked with the Commonwealth of Massachusetts to create six Regional Express Covid Testing Sites in Massachusetts, as well as support the Commonwealth’s Abbott BinaxNOW and Pooled Testing efforts for K-12 schools.
-To date, these efforts have successfully completed over 325,000 tests for Massachusetts residents.

-We caught up with F-Prime Venture Partner and Project Beacon Executive Director, Muz Mansuri, Ph.D., to get the latest on this bold initiative.
+In March of 2021, we caught up with F-Prime Venture Partner and Project Beacon Executive Director, Muz Mansuri, Ph.D., to get the latest on this bold initiative.

 Q: How did Project Beacon get started?